Interested in learning how to stop chickens from pecking each other? You’ve come to the right place.

 You may also want to add some relaxing herbs, like these, to your nesting boxes.
 This may help calm down broody hens and make egg laying a bit less stressful for everyone!

 5. Introduce New Birds at the Right Time

 If you plan on adding new chickens to the coop, don’t do so willy nilly.
 Ideally, all of your flock mates should be around the same age – when they grow up together, the pecking order will be established more naturally and you shouldn’t have to worry about bullying later on.

 However, if you must introduce new chickens later on, do so with caution.
-The best way to introduce new birds is to put them in the coop at night, when all the flock mates are sleepy and on the roost.
-Although the birds will notice each other in the morning, they’ll be much less likely to be aggressive (although you can expect some shenanigans as the pecking order gets sorted out).
+One way to introduce new birds is to put them in the coop at night, when all the flock mates are sleepy and on the roost.
+Although the birds will notice each other in the morning, they’ll be much less likely to be aggressive.
+Although you can expect some shenanigans as the pecking order gets sorted out.

 Another tip – if you are introducing chickens that look dramatically different than those in your existing flock (for example, if you are adding a White Leghorn to a flock of New Hampshire) you may want to introduce more than one of that breed.
 Chickens will often engage in feather pecking when there are others who look different, and there’s safety in numbers.